PrefectHQ/prefect/docs/migration_guide.md

 - Native `async` support
 - Out-of-the-box `pydantic` validation
 - [Blocks](../ui/blocks/) allowing you to securely store UI-editable, type-checked configuration to external systems and an easy-to-use Key-Value Store.
 All those components are configurable in one place and provided as part of the open-source Prefect 2.0 product.
 In contrast, the concept of [Secrets](https://docs.prefect.io/orchestration/concepts/secrets.html) in Prefect 1.0 was much more narrow and only available in Prefect Cloud.
-- Prefect 2.0 introduced a concept of [Notifications](../ui/notifications/) available in the open-source Prefect 2.0 version, as opposed to Cloud-only [Automations](https://docs.prefect.io/orchestration/ui/automations.html) in Prefect 1.0.
+- [Notifications](../ui/notifications/) available in the open-source Prefect 2.0 version, as opposed to Cloud-only [Automations](https://docs.prefect.io/orchestration/ui/automations.html) in Prefect 1.0.
 - A first-class `subflows` concept: Prefect 1.0 only allowed the [flow-of-flows orchestrator pattern](https://discourse.prefect.io/tag/orchestrator-pattern), which is still supported.
 With Prefect 2.0 subflows, you are gaining a natural and intuitive way of organizing your flows into modular sub-components.
 For more details, see [the following list of resources about subflows](https://discourse.prefect.io/tag/subflows).